d1mnewz/interviews/README.md

 # Coding Skills
 * OOP
 * OOP weaknesses
-* procedural / functional / OO: can you describe them?
+* procedural/functional/ OO: can you describe them?
 * What is the value object?
 Why should you use them?
 * What is IoC?
 * What is Dependency Inversion?